chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/README.md

 # glTF Exporter plugin

-The glTF Exporter lets UE4 content creators showcase any scene or model on the web in full interactive real-time 3D with minimal effort.
+The glTF Exporter lets Unreal content creators showcase any scene or model on the web in full interactive real-time 3D with minimal effort.

 ## Compatibility

-Currently, the plugin works with Unreal Engine **4.25**, **4.26**, and **4.27**.
-It has primarily been tested on Windows but is designed to be platform-independent.
+Currently, the plugin works with Unreal Engine 5.0 on Windows, Mac, and Linux.

 ## Usage